top of page

 • 3 min read

-Diesel Particulate Filters (DPFs) are essential for reducing harmful emissions, but if not maintained properly, they can cause costly engine problems.
+Diesel Particulate Filters (DPFs) are essential for reducing harmful emissions.
+However, if not maintained properly, they can lead to costly engine problems.
 One of the most important maintenance processes is DPF regeneration—a system designed to clean out the filter and keep your diesel engine running smoothly.

 In this guide, we’ll cover what DPF regeneration is, how it works, the difference between passive, active, and forced DPF regeneration, and how you can avoid costly repairs by understanding the DPF regen cycle.